4 tips to prevent cable breakage

 Figure out beforehand how much freedom of movement you'll need and make sure the cable is long enough.
 Always make sure the cable is hanging or lying down loosely.
 Your earbuds' cable isn't suitable to being under tension.
 Consider using an extension cable if you plan to move a lot.

-Store the excess part of your cable neatly
+Tip 3: neatly store the excess part of your cable

 Your cable will quickly break if it gets stuck behind an object or if you drive over it with your desk chair.
 When your cable is too long, roll up some of it and store it neatly.
 If you're on the road, you can put this part in your pocket.
 Behind your desk, you could for example roll it around a pen cup easily.
 This way, you'll prevent the cable from getting stuck somewhere or stepping on it unknowingly.